Nicholas Young (sailor): On Captain Cook's Endeavour

 Young was eleven years old when the Endeavour departed Plymouth, England on 26 August 1768.
 He was the personal servant of the Endeavour’s surgeon, William Brougham Monkhouse.

 In early October 1769, Cook offered a reward of rum to the man who first sighted land, and promised that 'that part of the coast of the said land should be named after him'.
 This was awarded to Young who first sighted land from the masthead at about 2pm on 6 October 1769.

 After Young returned to Plymouth in July 1771, he became the servant of the Endeavour's botanist, Joseph Banks.
 In 1772, Young accompanied Banks on an expedition to Iceland, but nothing further is known about his life.

 Legacy

-On 10 October 1969, a bronze statue of Nicholas Young was unveiled by Governor-General Sir Arthur Porritt at Churchill Park on Waikanae Beach, Gisborne as part of the Cook Bicentenary Celebrations.
+On 10 October 1969, a bronze statue of Nicholas Young was unveiled by Governor-General Sir Arthur Porritt at Churchill Park on Waikanae Beach, Gisborne, New Zealand as part of the Cook Bicentenary Celebrations.
 The monument, sculpted by Frank Szirmay, depicts Young pointing towards the white cliffs of Young Nicks Head.